-Affidavits in support The following affidavits containing all the information required by Order 13 rule $6(2)(b)(ii)$ are filed with this notice:
+Request The plaintiff requests the Supreme Court to enter default judgment against [insert defendant] on the ground that [insert defendant] has failed to enter an appearance to the writ of summons filed on [insert date] and served on [insert date].

+Orders sought The plaintiff se

 1.

 2.

+Amount owing and daily interest The amount owing to the plaintiff under the mortgage as at the date of the filing of this notice is \$[insert amount].

+The amount of a day's interest is \$[insert amount].
+1

+Affidavits in support The following affidavits containing all the information Order 13 rule 6(2)(b)(ii) are filed with this notice:

+1.

+2. I

-Date of Notice Date of filir ng
+Date of Notice Date of filin ng

-Name
+Contact details of Name

 party or lawyer Firm

 Address

 (These details Phone Fax

 will be inserted into the judgment.)
 Email

 Reference

 Signature of party or lawyer Date

-- Party/Party's La awyer
+Party/Party's L awyer